 New York City

-10 of the best coworking spaces in Brooklyn
+10 of the Best Coworking Spaces in Brooklyn

-by Paul Joseph | Published July 15, 2020
+by Paul Joseph | Updated September 8, 2023

-The iconic New York Borough of Brooklyn has undergone a dramatic transformation over the past few decades – in both appearance and reputation.
+The famous New York borough has undergone a dramatic transformation over the past few decades – in both appearance and reputation.
 Once the epitome of the Big Apple’s less salubrious underbelly, the area’s regeneration has today made it a haven for hipsters and young families, all drawn here by the diverse array of restaurants, shops, museums, and public parks.
+Brooklyn’s age demographic has also brought a renewed entrepreneurial spirit to the borough, with many self-starters and creatives based here – evidenced in its wide choice of coworking spaces.
+Here are 10 of the best.

 SHARED Brooklyn